 These are some everyday use kitchen items that most of us are unaware are harmful to pour down the drain.
 When these items inadvertently end up in your sink, you risk having to call professional help.
 By paying attention to safe disposal of kitchen waste, you can prevent the clogging of sink and drains.

 No matter how careful you are with your kitchen sink, at some point clog can become inevitable and you’ll need professional help to fix it.
 Looking for a trusted plumbing company in Dallas?
-Since 1903, in Dallas and surrounding areas, Dallas Plumbing Company has been a trusted and reliable name for all your heating and air conditioning needs.
+Since 1903, in Dallas and surrounding areas, Dallas Plumbing & Air Conditioning has been a trusted and reliable name for all your heating and air conditioning needs.
 We offer a complete range of residential and commercial water heating services at competitive prices and with no compromise on quality.
 Check out our range of plumbing and heating as well as other services.